Skip to main content

 Insurance Bet – Safe Haven or Casino Trick?

-As there are different styles of blackjack play, some players prefer to minimize the risks as much as possible.
+Insurance in BlackjackAs there are different styles of blackjack play, some players prefer to minimize risk as much as possible.
 In some variants of the game of 21, you may see that players are allowed to make an insurance bet.
-This betting option allows players to make an additional wager, half the size of their original bet, whenever the dealer’s face-up card is an ace.
-Players who prefer a safer approach, enjoy this option as it is paying 2:1 if the dealer ends up holding a blackjack.
+This betting option allows players to place an additional wager equal to half the size of their original bet whenever the dealer’s face-up card is an ace.
+Players who prefer a safer approach enjoy this option, as it pays 2:1 if the dealer ends up holding a blackjack.

 Although taking insurance sounds like a very safe option, especially if you are new to blackjack, many expert players will advise you to avoid making this type of side bet.
-The reason for that is that the insurance bet actually increases the house edge, giving the casino an additional advantage over the player.
-In this article, we will discuss how the insurance bet is made and whether it is a good option to make use of while playing blackjack.
+The reason is that the insurance bet actually increases the house edge, giving the casino an additional advantage over the player.
+In this article, we will discuss how the insurance bet is made and whether it is a good option to use while playing blackjack.

 What is Insurance in Blackjack

-Insurance is an optional move which is offered by most casinos, both online and land-based.
-To take insurance means to place a side bet which can be put only if the up card of the dealer is an ace.
-The main idea of this move is to give players the opportunity to insure their hand and get paid if the dealer has blackjack.
-In order to take advantage of the insurance option, you need to place a side bet that costs half of your initial wager.
+Blackjack InsuranceInsurance is an optional move offered by most casinos, both online and land-based.
+To take insurance means to place a side bet that can be made only when the dealer’s up card is an ace.
+The main idea behind this wager is to give players the opportunity to insure their hand and get paid if the dealer has blackjack.
+To take advantage of the insurance option, you need to place a side bet that costs half of your initial wager.

 How to Take Insurance

-You can make this move after you are dealt your first two cards and before the dealer reveals their hole card.
-If the dealer’s up card happens to be an ace, they will directly ask whether any of the participants would like to take insurance.
-In most casinos, the dealer normally announces “Insurance open” and this is the time slot when you are allowed to place this side bet in the designated area on the table.
+How to Take InsurancYou can make this move after you have been dealt your first two cards and before the dealer reveals their hole card.
+If the dealer’s up card happens to be an ace, they will ask whether any of the participants would like to take insurance.
+In most casinos, the dealer announces “Insurance open” and this is the window during which you may place the side bet in the designated area on the table.

 When to Take Insurance

-The insurance bet favors casinos and this is the main reason why it is so widespread.
-Many dealers tend to prompt patrons to take insurance as they know that it significantly increases the house edge.
-If your blackjack career is in its infancy, it is a good idea to avoid taking insurance as you are bound to lose extra money and blow your bankroll away way faster.
+When to Take InsuranceThe insurance bet favors casinos, and this is the main reason why it is so widespread.
+Many dealers prompt patrons to take insurance because they know it significantly increases the house edge.
+If your blackjack career is in its infancy, it is a good idea to avoid taking insurance, as you are bound to lose extra money and deplete your bankroll much faster.

 Taking Even-Money on Blackjacks

-Some players claim that taking insurance is a good move when you have blackjack.
-The logic behind this statement is that blackjack is the best hand you can possibly get in this game and if the dealer also has this winning combination, the result is a tie.
-That means there is no winner and you don’t get anything in return for having a blackjack.
+Even-MoneySome players claim that taking insurance is a good move when you have blackjack.
+The logic behind this statement is that blackjack is the best hand you can possibly get in this game, and if the dealer also has this winning combination, the result is a tie.
+That means there is no winner and you do not receive anything in return for having a blackjack.
 If you take insurance in such cases, you will be able to get the same amount of money as your original wager, regardless of the dealer’s cards.
-In order to achieve this profitable outcome, you are required to take the maximum insurance.
+To achieve this outcome, you are required to take the maximum insurance.

 Judging by the example above, we can conclude that the insurance bet and the even-money payout offer identical returns, allowing players to break even at best.
 That said, some players believe that taking insurance will save them from leaving the casino empty-handed if multiple blackjack hands end up in a tie.
 The obvious counterargument to that claim is missing the 3:2 blackjack payout if the dealer does not hold a blackjack.